mind-inria/hidimstat/docs/src/slm_methods/knockoffs.rst

 Knockoff statistics
 ^^^^^^^^^^^^^^^^^^^

-To perform variable selection, a statistic test statistic needs to be used in order to provide evidence against the null hypothesis, which for the :math:`j^{th}` feature is :math:`X^j \perp\!\!\!\!\perp Y | X^{-j}`.
+To perform variable selection, a test statistic needs to be used in order to provide evidence against the null hypothesis, which for the :math:`j^{th}` feature is :math:`X^j \perp\!\!\!\!\perp Y | X^{-j}`.
 This statistic needs to satisfy the so-called flip-sign property, which ensures that swapping a variable with its knockoff counterpart